International clings to 2-point lead in Presidents Cup - WHIZ News

 “I trust the guys,” Woods said.

-Dustin Johnson finally got the board when he and Gary Woodland took down Adam Scott and Louis Oosthuizen in the lead match in foursomes.
-California rookies Xander Schauffele and Patrick Cantly rallied from 3 down through 5 holes by winning three straight holes and pulling away at the end over Cameron Smith and Sungjae Im.
+Finally, Dustin Johnson and Gary Woodland took down Adam Scott and Louis Oosthuizen in the lead match in foursomes.
+California rookies Xander Schauffele and Patrick Cantlay rallied from 3 down through 5 holes by winning three straight holes and pulling away at the end over Cameron Smith and Sungjae Im.

 It was only the third time in 13 events that the International team had the lead after team matches.
 It had a three-point lead in South Africa in 2003, the year the matches ended in a tie.
 And they had a nine-point lead at Royal Melbourne in 1998, the only team to beat the Americans.